 WHAT IS REFLECTIONS?
 The Ohio PTA, through National PTA, holds an annual cultural arts program, Reflections.
-Children in preschool through grade 12 are encouraged to create and submit works of art in six areas: literature, visual arts, photography, Dance Choreography, Film/Video and musical composition.
-The Reflections program allows PTAs throughout the state to recognize children for their creativity in portraying yearly themes.
-Teachers, parents, children and community can get involved in enhancing arts education though the Reflections progam.
+Children in preschool through grade 12 are encouraged to create and submit original works of art in six areas: literature, visual arts, photography, dance choreography, film production and music composition.
+The Reflections program allows PTAs throughout the state to recognize children for their creativity as they reflect on the yearly theme.
+Teachers, parents, children and community can get involved in enhancing arts education though the Reflections program.
 The Reflections Program is one of the best examples of the PTA's ability to bring out the best in our youth.
 PTA strongly supports education in the arts.
-The Reflections program is run across the country and uncovers some truly amazing talent.
-Many of the national finalists have been from right here in Ohio.
-As always, we will highlight the best of the best but bear in mind that this program is not about winning a contest.
 It is about creating educational excitement and involvement within our schools between parents, teachers and our kids.

 Interested in learning more about the arts in education?
 OAAE, Ohio Alliance for Arts Education, provides a weekly Arts Online Education Update.